iamfaliqhh/iamfaliqhh.github.io/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/iamfaliqhh/iamfaliqhh.github.io)

-This is my web portfolio built using HTML, CSS, and JavaScript.
+This is my web based portfolio built using HTML, CSS, and JavaScript.

 I've used css based animation to create the animations in this website.